The Icicle Works: 1989–1991: New line-up and split

 By the late 1980s, tensions within the group were increasing, allegedly due to McNabb's controlling ways.
 By 1988, in addition to writing virtually all of The Icicle Works' material (as well as singing and playing guitar) McNabb was producing the group's records.

-Accordingly, shortly after Blind was issued, drummer Chris Sharrock departed to The La's.
+Shortly after Blind was issued, drummer Chris Sharrock departed to The La's.
 Sharrock would later join The Lightning Seeds and World Party, and would drum for Robbie Williams, Del Amitri, Eurythmics, Oasis and Beady Eye.
 As of 2018 he is the drummer for Noel Gallagher's High Flying Birds.
 Layhe also departed at this time.
 Beggars Banquet subsequently dropped the group from their roster.

 McNabb continued to perform under the name The Icicle Works for a while.
 Dave Green was promoted to official membership status, although he left the band within a year.
 Zak Starkey was added on drums for a time, and various keyboardists, bassists, and guitarists passed through before the band released their final album Permanent Damage (1990), recorded for Epic/Sony.
 By that time, the band's line-up was McNabb, bassist Roy Corkill, former 10cc and Jethro Tull drummer Paul Burgess, keyboardist Dave Baldwin, and backing vocalist Mark Revell.
-This 'second-generation' version of The Icicle Works broke up after Permanent Damage failed to chart, and Epic dropped the band.
-McNabb's solo career officially began in 1991 with the release of the single "Great Dreams of Heaven".